What are Zombie Cells & How Can We Remove Them?

 How do zombie cells work?

 Zombie cells want to get caught.
-The entire purpose of the senescence state is not only to prevent further cell replication, but also to alert the immune system to clear the zombie cells out.
+The entire purpose of the senescence state is to prevent further cell replication and alert the immune system to clear the zombie cells out.
 They attempt to communicate with the immune system by excreting inflammatory factors and utilizing cellular signaling.
-Ideally, the body reacts by sending inflammatory cells to the area to clear them out.
-Unfortunately, as our immune system weakens and becomes less diligent with age, these two initially helpful systems can backfire and accelerate aging.
+Ideally, the body reacts by sending specialized immune cells called natural killer cells to clear them out.[4]

 What do zombie cells mean for your skin health?